arcus/education_modules/python_basics_loops_conditionals/python_basics_loops_conditionals.md

 The code cell above is exactly the same as the one on the previous page.
 Notice that the two lines of code after the `for` statement are **indented**.
 This indentation is important in Python, and not just for readability!
 Indents indicate blocks of code, or lines of code that do a specific thing.
 In this case, the two lines after the `for` statement are in a different code block than the rest; they comprise the body of the loop.
 Indentation tells Python what statements to evaluate in what order.
 You also may have noticed a colon (:) at the end of the `for` statement.
 This tells Python that the following lines are a new code block and should be indented.
 All of the lines of a code block need to be indented the same number of spaces.

-Try changing the code cell above by removing the indentation in the line `candy_day1.append(j)`.
+Try changing the code cell above by removing the indentation before `candy_day1.append(j)` in line 5.
 How does the output change?
 Why do you think it changes the way that it does?

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>